Curiosity, patience, and business knowledge are essential for a successful IT career, according to CCI Training Center’s IT Instructor Gary Drumm.

 In order to prepare for his new career, Gary started to read as many books as he could get his hands on.

-“I tell every class I teach at CCI that the secret to having a successful career in IT is to ‘get curious’,” Gary said.
+“I tell every class I teach at CCI that the secret to having a successful certification in IT is to ‘get curious’,” Gary said.
 “I literally started by buying a book.
 And then another.
 And then another, until at one point I had over 100 books on various IT-related subjects.”

 For many careers, it would seem like the obvious first step, reading.
-One might think that in the IT field, you would have to know the jargon before you could even start to read.
+One might think that in the online IT field, you would have to know the jargon before you could even start to read.
 However, there are very beginner level books out there you can read that will explain the jargon to you as you go.
 If all else fails, if you’re reading about something and you don’t understand it, use the internet!

 In addition to his job as a CCI Instructor, Gary is an IT project manager for a hospital system.